vipulnaik/diet-exercise-health/profile-information/physical-exercise/push-ups-with-history.md

 On 2025-07-02, I did fist push-ups before regular push-ups and I managed 5 fist push-ups followed by 13 regular push-ups.

+As of 2025-10-24, I am generally able to do somewhere between 6 and 9 fist push-ups.
+The total number of fist push-ups and standard push-ups is 13 or more, but can vary quite a bit.
+I expect that this number is lower than it would be if I did push-ups before strength exercises, and the continued increase in number of repetitions for strength exercises has been creating more of a squeeze on the number of push-ups.